DrNeuroSurg/WT32-SC01-PLUS/README.md

 (Settings in every *.ino - file)

-You should 1st copy the file "lv_conf.h" from this Repo (in "lvgl") to your Arduino/libraries folder
+You should 1st copy the file "lv_conf.h" from this Repo to your Arduino/libraries folder

 Used (arduiono libraries: